Bravos-Power/pyoframe/docs/learn/get-started/basic-example/example.md

 os.chdir(os.path.join(os.getcwd(), "docs/learn/get-started/basic-example"))
 -->

-To start, you'll solve a simple optimization problem with Pyoframe.
+To start, you will solve a simple optimization problem with Pyoframe.

 !!! quote "Problem statement"